It’s likely you have met at least one mother who had a long labour that resulted in a c-section.

-Why Are So Many Women Having Their Labours Labeled As Failure To Progress?
+Why Are So Many Women Having Their Labour Labeled As Failure To Progress?

 The way we give birth, the choices we make and the interventions used can impact the length of labour.

-Here a 6 things that can lead to a longer or prolonged labour:
+Here a 6 things that can lead to a longer labour or prolonged labour:

 Our uterus does an amazing job of creating a safe space for baby to grow, as well as keeping baby put until they’re ready to be born.
 When we induce labour, we are trying to make the uterus work before it’s ready and primed for labour.
 We are trying to get baby to come out before he or she is ready to participate in the process.

 Our body naturally ripens the cervix and then releases oxytocin to trigger uterine contractions.
 These effective contractions cause the cervix to continue to ripen and dilate, and eventually help baby descend through the birth canal.